You may wish to see an introductory page to this section first.

 In 1857 French diplomat Charles-Joseph Tissot came to the conclusion that the ruins he visited at Henchir al-Kasbat, thirty miles south of Tunis, were those of Thuburbo Majus.

-Henchir is an Arabic word meaning "farm with ruins" and the discovery of seven ancient Roman towns was facilitated by their ruins being referred to as henchir.
+Henchir is an Arabic word meaning "farm with ruins" and the discovery of many ancient Roman towns was facilitated by their ruins being referred to as henchir.
 The 1895 Murray's Handbook for travellers in Algeria and Tunisia made reference to Thuburbo Minus, an ancient Roman town in the Mejerda River valley, but ignored the existence of Thuburbo Majus, because at the time the site was yet to be excavated.

 House of the Tied Animals and the Capitolium of Thuburbo in the background

 Archaeological excavations started in 1912; they led to the identification of the Forum and of some large houses decorated with mosaics.
-Other excavation campaigns were carried out in the 1930s and 1950s, but still a large part of Thuburbo Majus is yet to be freed from the impact of centuries of abandonment.
+Other excavation campaigns were carried out in the 1930s and 1950s, but still a large part of Thuburbo Majus is yet to be freed from the effects of centuries of abandonment.

 Museum of Bardo: mosaic portraying animals used in "venationes" (slaying of wild animals in the amphitheatres) from the House of the Protomes (busts) in Thuburbo (early IVth century AD).
-A very similar mosaic was found in the House of the Tied Animals
+A very similar mosaic was found in the House of the Tied Animals and also at Villa del Casale in Sicily

 House of Neptune